by TeachThought Staff

 Being a relatively new concept, the definition of Maker Ed isn’t exactly set in stone, though it roughly relates learning by making.

 The 21 kits below are a part of the former, but they’re also incredibly cool.
 They have less to do with making from scratch and more to do with making from pre-made materials (kits), but that doesn’t make them any less useful for learning through play and creation.
-Oh, and we’ve got 2 or 3 books in there as well.
+Oh, and we’ve got two or three books in there as well.

 Enjoy your tinkering.